Monday, May 1st, 2017

 swollen.
 Had a short rest and got ready to go, after a look from the window.

 another taxi to airport.
-This time the driver was OK - talked a bit to Sir sitting beside him, though not a word to Madam, surprise, surprise.
+The driver was OK - talked a bit to Sir sitting beside him, though not a word to Madam, surprise, surprise.
 At the

-restaurant - in this one they had a gimmick of writing your order on a list which they spent an extraordinary amount of time coordinating, though not
+restaurant - in this one they had a gimmick of writing your order on a tick list which they spent a long time coordinating, though not

-delivering the food in a timely way.
+delivering the food promptly.
 When I was leaving, my fingerprints wouldn't work again.
 I had to go to another counter and it still didn't work

 so he sent me down to the actual formal immigration desk where 3 people were sitting.
 They seemed excited and were looking around and laughing and

 chatting.
-I moved forward as no one had told me what to do and the woman barked at me to get back, but then I was just left standing - talk about
+I moved forward as no one had told me what to do and the woman barked at me to get back, but then I was just left standing - such

 that there weren't many people left and everybody was lined up – so much for a group system.
 We were in seats 40 this time.
 It was much more